Steve Levy

-Early life and career
+Early life

 Levy went to John F. Kennedy High School in Bellmore, New York, and then graduated in 1987 from the State University of New York at Oswego with a degree in communications and broadcasting.
-Before working for ESPN, he worked in New York City in radio and/or television for WFAN, MSG Network, WCBS-TV, WABC-AM, and WNBC-AM.
 He is Jewish.

+Career

+Before working for ESPN, Levy in radio and television for WFAN, MSG Network, WCBS-TV, WABC-AM, and WNBC-AM in New York City.

-ESPN (1993–present)
+ESPN

 Levy has been with ESPN since August 1, 1993.
 At ESPN, he usually works on SportsCenter, and has hosted the late night edition on Monday night during the NFL season, following Monday Night Football.
 He covered NHL regular season and playoff games before the network lost the rights to televise the league's games.
 He also previously covered the network's college football coverage for four seasons, 1999–2002, returning to this role in 2016.
 He also served as a fill-in play-by-play commentator for Wednesday Night Baseball.
 He served as ESPN's lead play-by-play announcer for the XFL in 2020.